Younes and Soraya Nazarian Library: Location and structure

-The books themselves were housed in galleries on the Library's four levels.
+The books themselves were housed in galleries on the library's four levels.
 Broad corridors, stretching from east to west in the building, ensured maximal illumination.
 An explicit order from architect Gilad forbade closing these corridors, lest the daylight be blocked.
-New, brown carpets added warmth to the Library, and wood paneling on shelves and walls softened their grayish color.
+New, brown carpets added warmth to the library, and wood paneling on shelves and walls softened their grayish color.

-It seemed, at the time, that the bookshelves would last forever, that the Library had no boundaries, and was destined to serve its patrons for many years.
-In fact, the Library that Niemeyer designed fulfilled its purpose for over thirty years.
-But at the beginning of the 21st century, the Library found itself too small and outdated to accommodate its growing collections and the advanced services and technologies it provided.
+It seemed, at the time, that the bookshelves would last forever, that the library had no boundaries, and was destined to serve its patrons for many years.
+In fact, the library that Niemeyer designed fulfilled its purpose for over thirty years.
+But at the beginning of the 21st century, the library found itself too small and outdated to accommodate its growing collections and the advanced services and technologies it provided.
 It was not equipped to respond to changing research and teaching needs and its patrons' expectations of an inviting, friendly environment.

-Baruch Kipnis, director of the Library from 2001–2005, initiated the idea of expanding and renovating the Library according to the planning principles that he set forth and the architectural program that he prepared along with the Library staff.
-His persuasive efforts succeeded in obtaining the agreement of the University's administration to support the idea of expansion and renovation.
+Baruch Kipnis, director of the library from 2001 to 2005, initiated the idea of expanding and renovating the library according to the planning principles that he set forth and the architectural program that he prepared along with the library staff.
+His persuasive efforts succeeded in obtaining the agreement of the university's administration to support the idea of expansion and renovation.

 In 2002, an architectural competition took place based on the principles and program that had been formulated.
 Architect Asaf Lerman was selected to carry out the planning and supervise the construction of a new wing.
 The project of erecting the building received impetus following receipt of a generous donation from the Nazarian family [see below].
 Library director Oren Weinberg oversaw the construction work until its completion.

 Lerman selected fashionable materials such as bare concrete, glass and wood, and planned the new wing in a neo-modernistic spirit, creating a successful dialog with the old wing built in the modernistic style of Niemeyer.
 Construction was completed in 2010.
-For his planning of the new wing, Architect Lerman was selected as one of five finalists for the 2010 Rechter Prize in architecture.
+For his planning of the new wing, architect Lerman was selected as one of five finalists for the 2010 Rechter Prize in architecture.

-Renovation of the original library wing, including reorganization of the Library entrance, interior spaces, study corners, a central service area and circulation desks, was completed in June 2012.
+Renovation of the original library wing, including reorganization of the library entrance, interior spaces, study corners, a central service area and circulation desks, was completed in June 2012.